-The last Rare Breeds Auction, which was held on Sunday 11 March 2018 at the Willowbank Wildlife Reserve, had a record turn-out of interested people.
+The 2018 Auction: The last Rare Breeds Auction, which was held on Sunday 11 March 2018 at the Willowbank Wildlife Reserve, had a record turn-out of interested people.
 The weather could not have been kinder and hundreds of families enjoyed a very special day-out.
 There were tame Waipu goats who waited in their pens for cuddles, both from Ianthe Twiss, who hand raised them, and from visitors.
-Both pairs went to new homes which meant Ianthe had to say good-bye to her much-loved goat kids.
-We hope she and her dad will hand-raise a few more this coming season!

 Bidding was strong for the Swiss Valais Blacknose sheep – a recent introduction to New Zealand with their novelty value drawing a number of interested parties.
 Four breeds of rare breed pigs were up for auction with most of these piglets going to connoisseurs who will raise them to be enjoyed as bacon later on.

 As with all the animals entered, the chooks, pheasants, ducks and geese were on display before the auction started.
 Many people had never seen such a variety of different sizes, shapes and colours in one place.
 There were Silkies with their decorative top knots and unique plumage, Wyandottes with intricate lacing in a variety of colours, tiny Barbary Doves, very rare Chinese geese, and huge Cochins – to name just a few of the many breeds on display.
 Children loved the tame chooks that are free ranging at Willowbank who came begging for food.